punctum-im/protocol-old/SPEC.md

 A conference is a group comprising of any amount of text and voice channels.
 Users can join a conference, and roles can be given to them.
 These roles can have certain permissions assigned to them.

+### Users

+When an user joins a conference and they aren't banned, their ID is added to the conference's user list and they have their conference permission set to 1.
+Each user can then have additional information assigned to their account:

+* their conference-specific nickname;
+* the roles they're part of;
+* the permissions they have been assigned;
+* their ban state (banned or not).

+#### Banning

+An user can be banned from a conference.
+This means they cannot join or access the conference.

+If an user was banned, their ID can still be queried through ``/api/v1/conference/users/ID``, but only contains the following information:

+* "banned?" - bool, true
+* "permissions" with the conference bit set to 0

 ## Channels

 Channels are channels of communication that can be nested within conferences or stay standalone as group DMs.
 There are three types of channels: text channels, media channels (voice and video chat) and direct message channels.